Last updated on March 20th, 2019

 Spring is always filled with all kinds of fun, as long as you are flexible.
 One day it might be 70 and sunny with melting snow everywhere, or you may find yourself in the middle of a FREEZE.
 The key is to be open and ready to change your plans day to day.
-It’s these Minnesota seasons the make it so much more fun.
+It’s these weather changes and seasons the make it so much more fun to live in Minnesota.

 28 Amazing Things To Do in Minnesota This Spring